bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[UnmatchedParamsTest.razor](../../../samples/tests/razor/UnmatchedParamsTest.razor)]

-The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
+The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(RenderFragment)> method.
 The parameter is just passed like normal in Razor code.

 ***